Everyone sleeps differently, and that means that there’s no one mattress that will work for everyone.

-Whether you’re a back sleeper, side sleeper, or stomach sleeper (and everything in bewteen), there’s a mattress out there for you.
+Whether you’re a back sleeper, side sleeper, or stomach sleeper (and everything in between), there’s a mattress out there for you.

 But if you want to avoid sleepless nights or get rid of that annoying back pain, you’re going to have to do some serious research.

-There are hundreds of mattress reviews out there to pore over, but that takes a lot of time and effort, especially considering the amount of bad information and biased articles.
+There are hundreds of mattress reviews out there to pore over, but that takes a lot of time and effort, especially considering the amount of insufficient information and biased articles.

 That’s why we’ve surveyed all the information that’s out there and combined it with our own in-house research to create this guide to the best mattresses for every kind of sleeper.

-There are a surprising number of latex memory foam mattresses in this guide – probably because latex memory foam provides a little more support and breathability than traditional memory foam.
+There are a surprising number of latex memory foam beds in this guide – probably because latex foam provides a little more support and breathability than the traditional memory foam layer.

-So if you’re ready for a sound night’s sleep but aren’t sure which mattress will work for your sleeping style, read on!
+So if you’re ready for a good night’s sleep but aren’t sure which mattress will work for your sleeping style, read on!

 When you imagine someone sleeping soundly, chances are your mental image is of someone dozing away on their back.